aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/file-decompression/decompress-stored-file/_index.md

 ---
 title: Decompressing a Stored File using Aspose.Zip for .NET
-linktitle: Decompressing a Stored File using Aspose.Zip for .NET
+linktitle: Decompressing a Stored File
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
 description: Explore the power of Aspose.Zip for .NET in this step-by-step guide on decompressing stored files.
 Enhance your software development skills with a robust solution for efficient file handling.
 type: docs